 The LEGOLAND® Model

-LEGOLAND® model designers invested 4,209 man-hours and used over one million LEGO® bricks to produce the world‘s largest LEGO building.
-The largest LEGO® building in the world has the imposing dimensions of 5 m x 4.50 m and is 1 m in height.
+LEGOLAND® model designers invested 4,209 man-hours and used over one million LEGO® bricks to produce a building with the imposing dimensions of 5 m x 4.50 m and 1 m in height.
 It weighs 1.5 tons.
 The original drawings from Swiss architects Herzog and de Meuron were used to create an exact scale replica of the spectacular Munich soccer stadium.
 Visitors also had a hand in the construction of the LEGOLAND Allianz Arena.
 Among the 30,000 mini LEGO fans sitting in the lower left and right curves you will find 100 mini fans in imaginative designs created by LEGOLAND Deutschland visitors.

 Did you know?